Megan Early Alter

 A fun fact about Megan, she was an NCAA All-American in Springboard Diving and the 1 and 3 meter races.

 A native of the Iowa City area, Amanda has served as the Community Relations Officer for Hills Bank since 2013.
-She has enjoyed a long career with Hills Bank, beginning as a part-time teller during high school and in 2003 serving as the Community Relations Administrative Assistant.
+She has enjoyed a long career with Hills Bank, beginning as a part-time teller during college and in 2003 serving as the Community Relations Administrative Assistant.
 Amanda attended West Branch schools, Kirkwood Community College, and the University of Iowa.

 Amanda is actively involved with many organizations in the community, including the Alzheimer’s Association, United Way of Johnson County, the Crisis Center of Johnson County, Leukemia and Lymphoma Society, Main Street West Branch, American Cancer Society’s Relay for Life, Girl Scouts of Eastern Iowa and Western Illinois, Big Brothers Big Sisters Bowl for Kids’ Sake, Habitat for Humanity and the Johnson County Historical Society.
-Amanda has served on the IWF Ovations and Luncheon Committees since 2014.
+Amanda has served on the IWF Ovation and Luncheon Committees since 2014.
 In her free time, Amanda enjoys the outdoors, animals, traveling, music, horseback riding, furniture restoration and spending time with family and friends.

 Originally from Des Moines, Diane is the recently retired Vice President and Director of Client Services at LCS in Des Moines, a company managing and marketing senior living communities.
 She has been an IWF Leadership Circle member since 2013 and a Finance Committee member since 2014.